Words Matter When Talking About Pain With Your Doctor

 Be clear about how your pain interferes with daily activities, such as getting out of bed early, getting dressed, feeling fatigued, or no longer enjoying getting out with friends, suggests Maixner.

 Thinking about function is key, agrees Markman.
 He says the most accurate measurement of pain may be what it prevents patients from doing.
-For example, if a patient cannot chew or talk, walk or exercise that might be more disturbing to them than the pain.
-Sometimes it's more useful to seek ways to "work around the pain," rather than "making it go away," Markman says.
+For example, if a patient cannot chew or talk, walk, or exercise that might be more disturbing to them than the pain.
+Sometimes it's more useful to seek ways to "work around the pain" rather than "making it go away," Markman says.

 Share your treatment history